kirstyabhus/java-rest-api-assessment-kirstyabhus/README.md

 # Multi-Portfolio Investment Manager API API
 ## Description
 A Investment Portfolio Manager API powered by Spring Boot.
-This appllication allows the management of multiple portfolios each containing multiple investments.
-Users can manage Stocks and ETFs.
+This project serves as a backend system to manage multiple investment portfolios containing stocks and ETFs.

 ## Table of Contents